ameensom/ltr-rtl-sass-starter-template/README.md

 >[Git](https://www.atlassian.com/git/tutorials/install-git)

-Here you should say what actually happens when you execute the code above.

 ## Installation
 Download the repository to your machine as zip file or clone it to your dekstop by running the following command in the terminal / command line, then installing NPM packages.